JimmieM/doro-fe/README.md

 Why Tailwind (rant)?
 Since starting to code, writing css has always been lots of work.
 Learning all of it and then to use it effiently in a larger codebase.
 As much as love writing UI.
 Laying the groundworks takes a lot of time.
 From writing reusable classes to implementing the actual design guide and so on.
 Don't even begin with responsiveness.
 Getting a quick responsive feel with Tailwind's media query prefixes is really comfortable.
 Same with accessibilty.

+#### Tailwind rant - optional

 I've tried out many libraries and ways to improve styling.
 From simplifying classic css with scss to styled components, stitches UI.
 Over to bigger libraries such as Material UI and Chakra UI.
 Having a bigger library for this application now seems overkill at best.

 Tailwind's learning curve can be quite steep, but writing code has never been more enjoyable for me.
 Most templating, excessive css and styling is minified.
 There's a tradeoff for the html to grow and become unreadable (which personally I don't agree with)..
 If the html becomes too large with tailwind, it's usually too large without tailwind.
-More consise and reusable components which needs reusable css.
+More concise and reusable components which needs reusable css.
 Is usually as well contained in their components, just without their css files.

 Move fast, change fast.
 In regards of having no guides to follow in design.
 Myself not being quite sure how I want it to look.
 I made a choice of not showing off my pure css-skills.
 In favor of having a easier way to work and easily modify this "MVP".
 Also giving me the possibility to put more time on other areas.